 Does your school qualify for free Tree Appeal trees?

 There are a few simple things we need to check; Firstly, we need to be confident that the location for our trees is 'permanent', Although we realise there are never any guarantees it is important to remember that Tree Appeal's focus is on habitat creation, biodiversity targets and social benefits.
 So, we need to be sure that our trees will be planted where they have the best chance of reaching their full potential.

 The planting season usually runs from November through to March but you can make your application at any time.
 The cell grown saplings are delivered free including canes and rabbit spirals.

-We only provide British native species but that includes some of the most popular such as: English Oak, Silver Birch, Downy Birch, Rowan, Goat Willow, Green Beech, Blackthorn, Crab Apple, Hawthorn, Hazel, Spindle Bush.
+We only provide British native species but that includes some of the most popular such as: English Oak, Silver Birch, Downy Birch, Rowan, Goat Willow, Green Beech, Blackthorn, Crab Apple, Hawthorn, Hazel.
 If there are other species you are interested in, please ask.
 Read the full list of species available.

 Next we need you to describe your project for us in simple terms.
 It doesn't need to be an essay, just a few lines.
 Things we like to know are, for example:

 - Why are trees being planted?